• Products

 Likewise, whenever an end user tries to turn on a public link, they’ll be informed exactly what the effect of their action is:

-• Anyone on the internet who already has the page’s public link will be able to view the public version of the page, even if no one re-shares the public link with them.
+• Anyone on the internet who already has the content item’s public link will be able to view the public version of it, even if no one re-shares the public link with them.

-The public link toggle on pages will appear grayed out, turned off, and disabled in any situation where the page’s public link isn’t allowed.
+The public link toggle on content items will appear grayed out, turned off, and disabled in any situation where the item’s public link isn’t allowed.
 This could be when:

 • The public link is specifically blocked by an admin.